featherbear/UNSW-PSYC1022/site/content/post/reading-ahmed-2012-the-science-of-making-drug-addicted-animals.md

 +++
 categories = ["Readings"]
 date = 2021-02-05T11:34:29Z
-draft = true
 postMetaInFooter = false
 title = "Reading: Ahmed (2012) - The science of making drug-addicted animals"

 +++
-Researchers attempt to make animals addicted to drugs, in order to better understand the neuroscience of drug addiction
+Researchers attempt to make animals addicted to drugs, in order to better understand the neuroscience of drug addiction.

+> It didn't go so well with rats and cocaine...

 ***